 We typically only see second biopsies after a patient has been treated with epidermal growth factor receptor (EGFR) kinase inhibitors.
 So that treatment might be driving the transformation in patients.
 Or it might also happen after chemotherapy.
 We don’t know because we don’t take that second biopsy then to look at it.

-In our recent paper, we showed that we could force this transition in mice through specific genetic changes.
+In a previous study, we showed that we could force this transition in mice through specific genetic changes.

 How might this finding affect how doctors diagnose patients?